Constitution Day is held annually on Dec 10 to commemorate Thailand’s transition from an absolute monarchy to a constitutional monarchy in 1932.

 However, since 1932, Thailand has had 21 Constitutions brought into effect – an average of one roughly every four years.

-On Monday, most government offices on the island will be closed including the Phuket Immigration Office, Employment Office, Land Transport Office and the island’s three District Offices.
+Tomorrow, most government offices on the island will be closed including the Phuket Immigration Office, Employment Office, Land Transport Office and the island’s three District Offices.

 All main bank branches will be closed, except branches in shopping centres, which will remain open as normal.